Skip to Main Content

 What's new

-• Check out our YouTube channel for free workshops on native plant gardening in the Sonoran Desert
+• Check out our YouTube channel for free workshops on native plant gardening in the Sonoran Desert & supporting pollinators

 Vision and Purpose

-The purpose of the Maricopa Native Seed library is to provide free, native seed to the community, as well as education and information to make it easy to incorporate these plants into your yards, patios and balconies.
+The purpose of the Maricopa Native Seed library is to provide free, native seed to the community, as well as education and information to make it easy to incorporate native plants into your yards, patios and balconies.
 Anyone can include some native plants into their residences, whether you have a lot of space or a small apartment.

 The benefits of gardening are numerous and well documented, both for people and for wildlife!
 Everyone can participate in conserving native plants and the pollinators and other wildlife that depend on them, even with a small amount of native plants.
 The Maricopa Native Seed Library invites you to join with us in creating a living landscape at home.
 You can also certify your habitat with our free Maricopa Pollinator Pathway certification.